import-tiago/My-Eagle-Settings/README.md

 You can find the latest version in the [Releases](https://github.com/import-tiago/My-Eagle-Settings/releases) section.

-> Just download `QuickBOM.rar` and run — no installation needed.
+> Just download `QuickBOM vX.Y.zip` and run — no installation needed.

 ---